u1035/vbox-vm-backup/README.md

 If there are more copies of this VM, then **NumberOfCopies**, oldest copies are deleted.

 **VBoxInstallPath** is a path to VirtualBox executables (VBoxManage.exe and VirtualBoxVM.exe).
+**CompressVDI** controls compression of VM disk images, set to 1 to yes, 0 to skip.